 Violence in institutions for juvenile offenders is present within and throughout the Council of Europe and has different forms, different perpetrators and different contexts related to the different stages of the criminal justice system.
-For example, violence by police officials turns out to be particularly problematic and violence among juveniles largely concerns non-physical forms of violence, such as aggression and bullying, although physical and sexual violence has been reported as well.
+For example, violence by police officials turns out to be particularly problematic and violence among juveniles largely concerns non-physical forms of violence, such as aggression and bullying, although physical and sexual violence have been reported as well.
 Violence in institutions for juvenile offenders is complex and the various forms of violence that can be distinguished are strongly interconnected, as such and in terms of their causes and their prevention.
 It is fair to conclude that placement of juvenile offenders in institutions constitutes a form of deprivation of liberty with a significant impact on their lives and development, including the risk of being subjected to a form of violence or of becoming involved in the perpetration of violence in one way or the other.
-This underscores the need to deprive juveniles only as a measure of last resort and for the shortest appropriate period of time.
+This underscores the need to deprive of their liberty juveniles only as a measure of last resort and for the shortest appropriate period of time.
 In addition, every juvenile deprived of his or her liberty must be entitled to be treated in a child specific manner that fully respects their human rights and fundamental freedoms.
 This approach should be upheld in each and every Member State of the Council of Europe and be of paramount consideration.

 The causes of violence in institutions for juvenile offenders are various and can roughly be distinguished between causes related to importation factors, such as the mental health of juveniles and their background, and causes related to deprivation factors, including the capability to adjust to life in an institution, the regime, conditions in institutions and the presence of justice mechanisms.
-The findings in the literature have been largely confirmed by the respondents to the questionnaires, which indicates that there seems to be a certain awareness of the relevant causes of violence.
+The findings in the literature have been largely confirmed by the respondents to the questionnaires, which indicates that there seems to be a certain awareness of the relevant causes of violence and some of the relevant prevention mechanisms.
 At the same time, it is questionable to what extent all Member States are fully aware of the complexity of violence in institutions for juvenile offenders (i.e. the different forms of violence and their causes, as well as their strong interrelation) and to what extent they are capable of preventing violence effectively.
 It is clear that the prevention of violence in institutions for juvenile offenders requires a structural, holistic and multidisciplinary approach that has a firm basis in national (statutory) law and policies and is supported by ongoing activities aiming at the education and training of institutional staff and police officials.
+Safeguarding fair and child friendly treatment of juveniles seems to be a particular powerful tool for the prevention of violence in institutions and this should be given special attention.